serbinaekaterinai/AI-Driven-Platform/README.md

 1. **Advanced Model Development:** Explore building more complex and specialized models for fashion item classification, leveraging the success of EfficientNetB3 as a starting point to further refine and enhance model performance.

-2. **Augmented Reality/Virtual Reality (AR/VR) Application:** Consider developing an AR/VR application for fashion e-commerce.
+2. **Augmented Reality (AR) Application:** Consider developing an AR/VR application for fashion e-commerce.
 This initiative could provide customers with a highly immersive shopping experience, allowing them to virtually try on products, visualize outfits, and receive personalized recommendations.

 3. **Enhanced Data Collection:** Continuously improve and expand the dataset by collecting a more diverse range of fashion items and their attributes.
 This will aid in enhancing model training and accuracy.